couchbaselabs/dcp-documentation/spec.md

 ### Rebalance

-A rebalance, which has a controlled partition takeover would also have the new master immediately assign a new partition takeover record, thereby following the scenario similar to failover.
+A rebalance, which is a controlled partition takeover, would also have the new master immediately assign a new partition takeover record, thereby following the scenario similar to failover.
 In general, whenever a partition is switched to active state, it should be